Moving to Zurich, with a calm plan for your first weeks

 - It is a major centre for finance, tech, and international business.

-- It combines high quality of life with a very structured pace.
+- It combines high quality of life with a fast, structured pace.

 - Many people live in surrounding areas and commute in.